MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

 - Make sure any new credentials include complex passwords that you store centrally for secure lifecycle management.

-- Make sure any remaining AWS IAM Users have very complex passwords and MFA enabled, or an Access Key that is replaced regularly.
+- Make sure any remaining AWS IAM Users have very complex passwords with MFA enabled, or an Access Key that is replaced regularly.

-## Azure AD for AWS SSO
+### Deploy Azure AD for AWS SSO

-This procedure assumes that Azure AD is already configured for the organization, such as for a Microsoft 365 implementation.
-Accounts can be synchronized from an Active Directory domain, or can be cloud accounts created directly in Azure AD.

-The following guidance implements SSO for console access to AWS example roles including **AWS Administrators** and **AWS Developers**.
+The following procedure implements SSO for the example roles **AWS Administrators** and **AWS Developers**.
 Repeat this process for any additional roles you need.

 This procedure covers the following steps:

 1. Create a new Azure AD enterprise application.
-2. Configure and test Azure AD SSO for AWS.
+2. Configure Azure AD SSO for AWS.
-3. Enable Azure AD provisioning to list AWS IAM roles.
-4. Test provisioning and update role mapping.
+3. Update role mapping.
-5. Test AAD SSO into AWS Management Console.
+4. Test Azure AD SSO into AWS Management Console.

 The following links provide full detailed implementation steps and troubleshooting:

 - [Microsoft Docs tutorial: Azure AD SSO integration with AWS](/azure/active-directory/saas-apps/amazon-web-service-tutorial)
 - [AWS tutorial: Azure AD to AWS SSO using the SCIM protocol](https://docs.aws.amazon.com/singlesignon/latest/userguide/azure-ad-idp.html)

-### Create a new Azure AD enterprise application
+#### Create a new Azure AD enterprise application

-AWS administrators and developers use an enterprise application to sign in to Azure AD for authentication, then redirect to AWS for authorization and secure access to AWS resources.
+AWS administrators and developers use an enterprise application to sign in to Azure AD for authentication, then redirect to AWS for authorization and access to AWS resources.
 The simplest method to see the application is by signing in to `https://myapps.microsoft.com`, but you can also publish the unique URL anywhere that provides easy access.

 Follow the instructions in [Add Amazon Web Services (AWS) from the gallery](/azure/active-directory/saas-apps/amazon-web-service-tutorial#adding-amazon-web-services-aws-from-the-gallery) to set up the enterprise application.

+![Screenshot that shows creating the enterprise application in Azure AD.](media/provisioning.png)

 If there's more than one AWS account to administer, such as DevTest and Production, use a unique name for the enterprise application that includes an identifier for the company and specific AWS account.

-![Screenshot that shows creating the enterprise application in Azure AD.](media/provisioning.png)

-### Configure and test Azure AD SSO for AWS
+#### Configure Azure AD SSO for AWS

 1. Follow the steps in [Configure and test Azure AD SSO for AWS](/azure/active-directory/saas-apps/amazon-web-service-tutorial#configure-and-test-azure-ad-sso-for-amazon-web-services-aws) through step 2a, [Create AWS test user](/azure/active-directory/saas-apps/amazon-web-service-tutorial#create-amazon-web-services-aws-test-user).
 In step 2a, assign a group to access the application, instead of directly adding a user.